input-output-hk/cardano-sl/docs/how-to/test-update-system-locally.md

   1. Prepare and propose software update
       a.
 Prepare alt configuration with changed application version constant
       b.
 Propose updated with script that simply replaces one configuration file (in setup) with other
-  2. Launch wallet node with launcher, Daedalus (or Daedalus emulator)
+  2. Launch wallet node with launcher, Daedalus (or script that serves as Daedalus emulator)
       a.
-When update arrives Deadalus to finish, launcher to restart Daedalus + node
+When update arrives to Deadalus to finish, launcher will restart Daedalus + node

 ## Prerequisites